Osaka: Shopping and food

 Osaka is known for its fine sake, which is made with fresh water from the prefecture's mountains.

-Osaka's culinary prevalence is the result of a location that has provided access to high-quality ingredients, a high population of merchants, and proximity to the ocean and waterway trade.
+Osaka's culinary prevalence is the result of regional access to high-quality ingredients, a high population of merchants, and proximity to the ocean and waterway trade.
 In recent years, Osaka has started to garner more attention from foreigners with the increased popularity of cooking and dining in popular culture.